Singularities on Fano fibrations and beyond: Introduction

 In the rest of this introduction we will state our results more precisely and sometimes in more general settings than those mentioned above. \\

-{\textbf{\sffamily{Singularities on Fano type fibrations.}}} Let $f\colon X\to Z$ be a contraction of normal varieties and $(X,B)$ be a klt pair such that $K_X+B\sim_\R 0/Z$.
+{\textbf{\sffamily{Singularities on Fano type fibrations.}}} We start with Shokurov conjecture on singularities.
+Let $f\colon X\to Z$ be a contraction of normal varieties and $(X,B)$ be a klt pair such that $K_X+B\sim_\R 0/Z$.
 By a construction of Kawamata [\ref{ka97}][\ref{ka98}] (also see Ambro [\ref{am99}]) we may write a canonical bundle formula (also called adjunction)

 where $B_Z$ is called the \emph{discriminant divisor} and $M_Z$ is called the \emph{moduli divisor}.
 The discriminant part is canonically determined as a Weil $\R$-divisor by the singularities of $(X,B)$ and the fibres over codimension one points of $Z$; the moduli part is then automatically determined as an $\R$-linear equivalence class.
 The divisor $B_Z$ measures the singularities on the fibration and the divisor $M_Z$ measures the variation of the log fibres in their ``moduli space".

-For each birational contraction $Z'\to Z$ one can similarly define $B_{Z'},M_{Z'}$ so that their pushdown to $Z$ coincides with $B_Z,M_Z$.
-This defines the discriminant b-divisor ${\bf B}_Z$ and the moduli b-divisor ${\bf M}_Z$.
+For each birational contraction $Z'\to Z$, one can similarly define $B_{Z'},M_{Z'}$ so that their pushdown to $Z$ coincide with $B_Z,M_Z$.
+One can then view $(Z,B_Z+M_Z)$ as a so-called generalised pair.
 See \ref{s-adjunction} for more details.

 \begin{thm} Let $d\in \mathbb{N}$ and let $\epsilon \in \mathbb{R}^{>0}$.
 Then there is $\delta \in \mathbb{R}^{>0}$ depending only on $d,\epsilon$ satisfying the following.
 Let $(X,B)$ be a pair where $B$ is a $\Q$-boundary and let \(f\colon X\to Z\) be a contraction such that \begin{itemize} \item $(X,B)$ is $\epsilon$-lc and $\dim X-\dim Z=d$, \item $K_X+B\sim_\Q 0/Z$, and \item $-K_X$ is big over $Z$. \end{itemize} Then the generalised pair $(Z,B_Z+M_Z)$ induced by the canonical bundle formula